“Non-Technical jobs in the blockchain industry get paid an extra 10% more than their non-blockchain counterparts”

 • Remote Friendly Work

 Another major perk is the added remote flexibility.
 Going for a job in cryptocurrency / blockchain means raising your chances of getting a remote gig by 22%.
-Apart from these, there are those startups that have a flexible working schedule, where you do not need to come to the office every day.
+Apart from these, there are those startups that have flexible working schedules, where you do not need to come to the office every day.

 • Better Equity Liquidity